| |

 is less rigidly related to the architecture, and the disposition

-of each figure in relation to the others is more informal
+of each figure in relation to the others is more informal and animated.

-relation between them surpasses anything in Perugino's work.
+surpasses anything in Perugino's work.

 Three